 A mat for under your treadmill is easily overlooked.
-Most people focus all of their attention on buying the treadmill but forget about the importance of a cushioning layer.
+Most people focus all of their attention on buying the treadmill itself but seem to forget about the importance of a good cushioning layer.

 Luckily, you’re here.
-So you might already know that mats; reduces noise, protect your floor and provide extra cushioning.
+So you might already know a mat; reduces noise, protects your floor and provides extra cushioning.
 In this article, you’ll discover the best treadmill mats for carpet, concrete and hardwood floors.
-Let’s dive into it!
+So let’s dive into it!

 You might wonder if you need a mat.
-Long story short; yes, in my opinion, you absolutely need one.
-It doesn’t matter if you’re going to walk, jog or run.
+Long story short; yes, in my opinion, you need one.
+It doesn’t matter if you’re going to use your treadmill for walking, jogging or running.
 Or place the treadmill on a hardwood floor, concrete or carpet, using one is always strongly recommended.

-Some people think that you don’t need it if you have a carpet floor because the floor itself already serves as a cushioning system.
-Well, carpet does provide more cushioning than a concrete floor, but certainly isn’t a substitute.
+Some people may assume you don’t need one if you have a carpeted floor because the floor itself already serves as a cushioning system.
+Well, carpet does provide more cushioning than a concrete floor, but it certainly isn’t a full replacement.

-Without a mat, your machine will be vulnerable to dust, and the weight can still damage your carpet.
-So I recommend using one even if you have a carpet floor.
+Without a mat, your machine will be more vulnerable to dust, plus the weight of the machine can still damage your floor.
+So I recommend using one, even if you have a carpet floor.

-Noise reduction probably the biggest benefits of using a mat.
-When you start to walk or run, the belt is going to vibrate.
+Aside from floor protection, noise reduction is one of the biggest benefits of using a mat.
+When you start to walk or run, the belt and the machine itself is going to vibrate.
 These vibrations may cause noise.

-A floor mat creates a layer of cushioning between the floor and the treadmill which absorbs the shocks.
-That’s how it reduces the noise caused by the vibrations.
+A mat simply creates a layer of cushioning between your floor and the treadmill which helps to absorb the ‘shocks’.
+That’s how it reduces noise caused by the vibrations.

-It reduces two types of noise.
-Which are the pounding of your feet and the sound of the motor.
+It mainly reduces two types of noise; the pounding of your feet and the sound of the machine.
 The two combined might make more noise than you think.
-Therefore buying a mat to reduce noise is especially a good idea if you live in an apartment or don’t want to wake up family members.
+Therefore buying a mat to reduce noise is especially a good idea if; you live in an apartment, use the machine in an office environment or don’t want to disturb any family members.

-Now that you know the primary purpose, you might wonder what the other benefits of a treadmill mat are.
-In addition to the noise reduction, it will;
+Now that you know the main benefits, you might wonder what the other benefits of a treadmill mat are.
+In addition to floor protection and noise reduction, it will help to;

 - Keep your floor clean from sweat and potentially leaking motor oil.